-Wise Health System is the only American Academy of Pediatrics designated Level II Nursery in the region.
+Wise Health System is a designated Level II nursery by the Texas Department of State Health Services.
 This designation means that our nurses are trained to care for infants with moderate risk of serious complications related to immaturity, illness, and/or their management and have the ability to provide assisted ventilation for infants with respiratory problems.
 This means that your baby can remain at Wise Health System instead of being transported to another facility should the need arise.

 TeleNICU services provide access to specialty care in the nursery setting.

-IInfants born at Wise Health System with acute problems or complications have immediate access to a neonatologist specializing in newborn care at Children’s Health System of Dallas through HD video and audio.
+Infants born at Wise Health System with acute problems or complications have immediate access to a neonatologist specializing in newborn care at Children’s Medical Center in Dallas through HD video and audio.
 This may allow infants and their families to stay at Wise Health System rather than being unnecessarily transferred.

 Wise Health System is proud to offer the CertaScan, which can identify infants from the time of birth, throughout their stay and for life with a digital footprint image.